What will we cover?

-Note that I moved the list of fields into a separate line, that simply makes it easier to see them.
+Note that I moved the list of fields into a separate line, which simply makes it easier to see them.
 The fields are listed by name but have no other defining information such as data type.
-This is a peculiarity of SqlLite and most databases require you to specify the type along with the name.
-We can do that in SqlLite too and we will look at this in more detail a little later in the tutorial.
+This is a peculiarity of SQLLite and most databases require you to specify the type along with the name.
+We can do that in SQLLite too and we will look at this in more detail a little later in the tutorial.

 There are lots of other things we can do when we create a table.
 As well as declaring the types of data in each column, we can also specify constraints as to the values (for example NOT NULL means the value is mandatory and must be filled in - usually we would make the Primary Key field NOT NULL and UNIQUE.)
 We can also specify which field will be the PRIMARY KEY.
 We will look more closely at these more advanced creation options later on.

 For now we will leave the basic table definition as it is and move on to the more interesting topic of manipulating the data itself.